 This course introduces the student to elements of the inclusive learning environment in terms of people, space, materials and time.
 Adaptive programming for children with specific ceptionalities is the focus of this course.
 Strategies that enable students to guide the learning of children who require additional support are examined.

 Students integrate theory and practice while working in an inclusive Early Childhood Education setting for 105 hours of supervised field placement.
 They are expected to plan, implement and evaluate adaptive programming strategies for children who require additional support.
 Students must also reflect on their personal development as Early Childhood Interventionists.

 All level 1 courses.
 Students must successfully complete all Module 1 courses before registering in RTI201.
 Registering in courses without completing the prerequisite will result in the student being asked to withdraw from the course.

 This course focuses on diverse family systems and the impact that a child with special needs has on family dynamics.
 Principles and elements of family centred practice are explored.
 Students examine the skills required in order to develop partnerships with families.
 In addition to informal support systems, students identify community services that families can access for support.

-Students must successfully complete all Module 1 sourses and RTI201 before registering in RTI202 & FLD202 or take RTI201 together with RTI202/FLD202.
+Students must successfully complete all Module 1 courses and RTI201 before registering in RTI202 & FLD202.
 Registering in courses without completing the prerequisites mentioned will result in the student being asked to withdraw from the course(s).
-Please consult the entry requirements link, step 2 on the Resource Teacher / Early Interventionist website for full details on pre-registration requirements and documents that must be current prior to registration.

 This course focuses on the development and implementation of an Individual Family Support Plan.
 Included in this process, students discover how the child's individual program plan is incorporated into the child's daily life.